 HOW TO GET TO THE MATTERHORN IN SWITZERLAND

 The nearest towns are the Swiss town of Zermatt to the northeast and the Italian town of Breuil-Cervinia to the south.
 Since I focus on Switzerland, I will focus on how to get to Zermatt.
 Zermatt is one of the best places to visit in Switzerland (and it is not only about the Matterhorn).

 Zermatt is a village in the south of Switzerland at about 1600 meters above sea level.
 It is car-free, so if you travel by car, you will have to leave your car before the village (for example in Taesch) and then take a train to get to Zermatt.
 There are only small electric buses and cars that belong to the hotels, shops, or locals.

 - Check out my Zermatt guide for more information on what to do and see + travel tips.

 - If you visit Zermatt in winter, check out my Zermatt winter guide.

 CAN I HIKE THE MATTERHORN?

 You should be experienced in rock climbing and alpine hikes, and you should definitely hire a guide if you want to hike the Matterhorn.

-There are 4 ridges and 4 faces to choose from, with different levels of difficulties, and a time of ascent between 5 and 14 hours.
+There are 4 ridges and 4 faces to choose from, with different levels of difficulty, and a time of ascent between 5 and 14 hours.

 The Tour of the Matterhorn takes about 10 days and takes trekkers through 6 valleys and 3 different cultures: the German-speaking Swiss area of high Valais, the French-speaking Swiss area of central Valais, and the Italian-French-speaking Aosta Valley in Italy.